Reactive-Extensions/RxJS/doc/api/core/observable.md

 ### <a id="rxobservableprototyperetryretrycount"></a>`Rx.Observable.prototype.retry([retryCount])`
 <a href="#rxobservableprototyperetryretrycount">#</a> [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/retry.js "View in source")

-Projects each element of an observable sequence into a new form by incorporating the element's index.
-This is an alias for the `select` method.
+Repeats the source observable sequence the specified number of times or until it successfully terminates.
+If the retry count is not specified, it retries indefinitely.
+Note if you encounter an error and want it to retry once, then you must use .retry(2).

 #### Arguments
 1. `[retryCount]` *(`Number`)*:  Number of times to retry the sequence.
 If not provided, retry the sequence indefinitely.